qa

 See omnystudio.com/listener for privacy information.

-this is general information only. you should seek professional advice before making investment decisions.
+This is general information only, and you should seek professional advice tailored to your circumstances before making decisions.

 This is general information only.
 You should seek professional advice before making investment decisions.